 Description

-House on Portavoe Point
+House on Portavoe Point, Warren Road, Portavoe, Donaghadee

-The main two storey section presents a traditional Domestic Revival appearance.
-It has a Westmoreland slate gabled roof with overhang, two off-centre full height gabled bays to the front, one to the rear, and a two storey flat roofed rounded bay.
-The attic level is clad in Westmoreland slate, while much of the rest of the façade is painted roughcast.
-The building employs cast iron rainwater goods and a natural slate roof covering throughout.
+The main two storey section displays a traditional appearance with a Westmoreland slate cladding to the gabled roof, which features an overhang.
+Two off-centre full-height gabled bays face the front, with a further gable to the rear, alongside a two storey flat-roofed rounded bay.
+The attic level is clad in Westmoreland slate, with painted rough cast to much of the remainder of the façade.
+The two storey section has overhanging eaves, as does the flat-roofed section.

-The ground floor of the east face of the two storey section is obscured by a full width flat roofed projection.
-The first floor has two small widely spaced windows.
-The gable features vertical hung slate and a small mullioned window to the centre.
-The north face of this projection has a modern glazed entrance screen leading into the kitchen.
-At the north-west corner is a circular bay with wrap-around mullioned and transomed glazing.
-The west face of the projection comprises the side of the circular bay to the left and one large picture window to the right.
-The south face has a glazed door to the centre, flanked either side by modern windows.
+The east face features a similar modern multi-paned window with French doors.
+A small flat-roofed projection with a plain door lies to the right, with a modern window with painted surround immediately adjacent, and two small windows to the far right.
+The ground floor of the main two storey section's east face is obscured by a full-width flat-roofed projection; the first floor has two small, widely spaced windows.
+The gable features vertical hung slate with a small mullioned window to the centre.
+A modern glazed entrance screen (serving the kitchen) occupies the north face of the projection, with a circular bay at the north-west corner featuring wrap-around mullioned and transomed glazing.
+The west face comprises the circular bay to the left and a large picture window to the right.
+The south face has a glazed door to the centre flanked by modern windows.

-The ground floor of the east face of the two storey section is obscured by a full width sun room projection.
-The first floor has a central window, and the gable has a central window and is slated as before.
-The sun room is a lean-to structure with a central projecting segmental bay and flat roof.
+The east face of the main section is largely obscured at ground floor by a full-width sun room projection, with a central window at first floor.
+The gable features a central window and is slated as described above.
+The sun room is lean-to construction with a centrally projecting segmental bay beneath a flat roof.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.